Almaden Valley, San Jose: 20th century

 In December 1959, the Regents of the University of California selected Almaden Valley to be the site of the next campus of the University of California system.
 Unfortunately, news of this decision caused property values in the area to increase so rapidly that the Regents could no longer afford to buy the needed land.
 After another year of study, the Regents selected another site much farther south, which opened in 1965 as the University of California, Santa Cruz.

 In 1968, Calero County Park was established around Calero Lake in the Calero area of southern Almaden.
-Calero Lake was created in 1935, when Arroyo Calero was damned.
+Calero Lake was created in 1935, when Arroyo Calero was dammed.

 In 1975, the New Almaden mines closed after 135 years of operation.
 Santa Clara County Parks subsequently purchased the vast property surrounding the mines, in order to transform it into a regional park.
-Almaden Quicksilver County Park opened a few years later after an extensive clean-up of the area.
-It is declared a National Historic Landmark and a California Historical Landmark.
+Almaden Quicksilver County Park opened a few years later after an extensive cleanup of the area.
+It was declared a National Historic Landmark and a California Historical Landmark.

 Geography

-The neighborhood is southeast of Los Gatos, southwest of the Blossom Valley, and west of the Santa Teresa.
+The neighborhood is southeast of Los Gatos, southwest of the Blossom Valley, south of Willow Glen in West San Jose and west of Santa Teresa.

 The Santa Teresa Hills are to Almaden's east, separating it from Santa Teresa, and the Capitancillos Hills of the Sierra Azul are to Almaden's west and south.

-Notable neighborhoods within Almaden Valley include New Almaden and Calero.

 Mount Umunhum, in the Sierra Azul, is the former site of the Almaden Air Force Station.

-Almaden Valley includes all the areas within the 95120 zip code.
+Almaden Valley includes all the areas within the 95120 ZIP code, comprising the neighborhoods Almaden Country Club, Calero, Almaden Hills Estates, Almaden Meadows, Graystone, New Almaden, Pfeiffer Ranch, Shadow Brook and several more.

 Parks

-Almaden Valley is home to over 15 parks including 3 county parks, 3 lakes, 1 regional park, 1 open space preserve and several neighborhood parks:
+Almaden Valley is home to 16 parks, including 3 county parks, 3 lakes, 1 regional park, 1 open space preserve and several neighborhood parks: